 A proposed timeline for the Winningkoff Road Reverse Curve Project is as follows:

 August 17 and 24, 2017 – Advertise Bid (Done)

 August 29, 2017 – Pre-Bid Meeting (Done)

 October 2017 – Notice to Proceed

 October 2017 through April 2018 – Construction

 August 9, 2016, Town Hall Meeting Exhibits

-This project is from Shepherds Creek Drive to Santa Fe Trail, and it replaces some of the thin-walled, six-inch waterline starting at Shepherds Creek Drive, south along Lewis Lane, east through Kirkland Estates West subdivision, east along Indian trail, and south along Santa Fe Trail.
+This project is from Lewis Lane to east of Santa Fe Trail.
 BW2 Engineers were engaged in January 2017 in the amount of $33,500 and have started design work.
-The estimated cost (Construction & Contingency) is $348,000.
-The alignment has not been set yet for this waterline.
+The estimated cost (Construction & Contingency) was originally $348,000, but the scope of the project has been reduced.
+New cost figures are not available at this time .
+The alignment has been set yet for the waterlines.